benjamingwynn/cv/document.md

 ## Objective

-I find great joy and satisfaction in optimizing backend performance, implementing advanced requirements using new technologies, and employing innovative strategies to boost team efficacy, I am seeking a challenging role to leverage my technical expertise and leadership skills in web technology projects.
+I find great joy and satisfaction in optimising backend performance, implementing advanced requirements using new technologies, and employing innovative strategies to boost team efficacy, I am seeking a challenging role to leverage my technical expertise and leadership skills in web technology projects.

-I'm eager to bring my robust understanding of backend optimization, reverse engineering and web technologies to a forward-thinking team, where I can contribute to delivering high-quality and efficient software solutions.
+I'm eager to bring my robust understanding of backend optimisation, reverse engineering and web technologies to a forward-thinking team, where I can contribute to delivering high-quality and efficient software solutions.

 ## Technical Skills